ferrenza/discord.py/docs/interactions/api.rst

 Application Commands
 ----------------------

 The library has helpers to aid in creation of application commands.
-These are all in the ``discord.app_commands`` package.
+These are all in the ``discord_real.app_commands`` package.

 CommandTree
 ~~~~~~~~~~~~

-.. attributetable:: discord.app_commands.CommandTree
+.. attributetable:: discord_real.app_commands.CommandTree

-.. autoclass:: discord.app_commands.CommandTree
+.. autoclass:: discord_real.app_commands.CommandTree
     :members:
     :exclude-members: error, command, context_menu